-When I post something on twitter, I expect at least some of the almost 400 people that are currently following me to listen and possibly respond.
+When I post something on Twitter, I expect at least some of the almost 400 people that are currently following me to listen and possibly respond.
 Many usually do.
-When I Twitt someone directly (using the ‘@’ symbol before their name), I expect them to respond.
-If they don’t, I will stop following them.
+When I tweet someone directly (using the ‘@’ symbol before their name), I expect them to respond.
+If they don’t, I may stop following them.